Evidence-Based Nutrient Recommendations

 McCarty goes through the research concluding that a high-normal level of cadmium in the blood is linked to vascular disease, diabetes, and cancer.
 He points out that shellfish and organ meats (liver and kidney) tend to be relatively high in cadmium, but otherwise the chief dietary sources are green leafy vegetables, whole grains, tubers, and root vegetables.

 McCarty says that cadmium is absorbed using the same mechanisms for absorbing iron which are up-regulated in iron deficiency and therefore iron deficiency can increase cadmium absorption.
 I have previously written about how this can also be the case for manganese (see Manganese).
-Based mostly on animal studies, McCarty argues that the cadmium would also compete with zinc and calcium absorption mechanisms and, therefore, consistent supplementation plans of both minerals “confer significant protection from cadmium-mediated pathology.”
+Based mostly on animal studies, McCarty argues that the cadmium would also compete with zinc and calcium absorption mechanisms and, therefore, consistent supplementation of both minerals “confer significant protection from cadmium-mediated pathology.”

 McCarty makes another argument in favor of zinc supplementation: “It appears that cadmium is innocuous as long as it remains bound to [the mineral-binding protein] metallothionein.
 This finding is particularly intriguing in light of the fact that cellular expression of metallothionein tends to increase with increased zinc exposure.”
 Intakes of supplemental zinc in the range of 15–50 mg daily have been shown to boost metallothionein in healthy young men.